stethbo/PWr/README.md

-# **PWR // WUST**
+# **PWR / WUST** Systems Engineering repo👷🏻‍♂️👨🏻‍💻
-### **A repository to store files, scripts and notebooks for several courses at Wrocław University of Science and Technology at Systems Engineering field of study.**
+**A repository to store files, scripts and notebooks for several courses at Wrocław University of Science and Technology at Systems Engineering field of study.**

-Author: Stefan Borek
+Author:
+**Stefan Borek**